 Following are some general topics that seem to frequently generate strong interest:

-“Consumer Reports” style of testing for new tools and new products
+- “Consumer Reports” style of testing for new tools, products, practices, or technology

 Topics that have NOT been faring as well with reviewers in recent years include:

-Development of knowledge, such as an algorithm or predictive model without a proposed plan to make it actionable by farmers.
+- Development of knowledge, such as an algorithm or predictive model without a proposed plan to make it accessible to farmers.

-Proposals that are competing with options that are already available in the
+- Proposals that are competing with options that are already available in the private sector.